 You have a hearty, comforting, wonderful-smelling, heart-warming pot of delicious food on the stove.

 Clearly, you know how to take care of your family.

-I love this particular chili recipe, my “Drunken Pumpkin Chili,” for a couple of reasons:
+I love this particular chili recipe, I call it “Drunken Pumpkin Chili,” for a few reasons:

 1.)
-My meat-and-potatoes-guy loves fall-flavored beers, including some pumpkin ales (they seem to be gaining in popularity, at least in New England).
+Meat-and-Potatoes-Guy loves fall-flavored beers, including some pumpkin ales (they seem to be gaining in popularity, at least in New England).
 And pumpkin ale adds a lot of delicious flavor to this chili.

 2.)
 There are tons of healthy ingredients in this recipe, including plenty of pumpkin, but you won’t even notice all that when you help yourself to a big bowl.
 It’s very hearty and savory and delicious and flavorful.